Last updated on August 16th, 2019

 Have you been to a place where Sunday morning becomes mandatory to sleep in?
 Where the restaurant staff serves food with a genuine smile.
 When the hotel staff makes sure you have a great time in their town.
 A place where the town embraces the outdoors and their heritage.
 You can find all of these great things in the Heart of America, Sioux Falls, South Dakota.

 When I was approached to visit Sioux Falls, South Dakota I had no idea what I was getting myself into.
 The first thing I did was hit the Sioux Falls CVB website to see what they are known for.
 I quickly found out that there isn’t just one thing.

 The town has done so much to highlight its natural attractions.
 We found that you could spend your whole weekend enjoying the outdoors.
 The community of Sioux Falls is a great place for inspiring artists, shopping, and fine dining.
 Here are my recommendations for some of the best places to check out on your visit.
 And make sure to check out how you can win a free trip for your family!

 10 Reasons to Visit Sioux Falls Attractions in South Dakota

 1. Falls Park

 The crown jewel of Sioux Falls is Falls Park.
 This waterfall beats out any waterfall I have seen and I’ve been to the North Shore.
 It wasn’t just one fall, but a series of many falls that seemed to go on forever.
 The park covered 123 acres to explore and pours over 7,400 gallons of water over 100 feet.
 In the park, you can explore the Queen Bee Mill ruins or enjoy a bite to eat at the Overlook Café.
 It’s closed during the winter season but will be back open in the spring.
 They provide a walking bridge, overlook tower and pathways to get your own view of the falls.
-During winter, Falls Park is Souix Falls SD is light up into a Winter Wonderland.
+During winter, Falls Park in Sioux Falls SD is light up into a Winter Wonderland.
 I had an amazing time getting up close to the falls.